What is knee pain and why does it occur?

 - Effect often only temporary

-Quark wrap for inflammation: Cold quark has anti-inflammatory and cooling properties.
+Curd wrap for inflammation: Cold curd has an anti-inflammatory and cooling effect.
 Apply a finger-thick layer to a cloth, place it on the knee, and secure it with a dry cloth.
 Leave on for 20-30 minutes.

-Cabbage wrap for the night: Kale leaves contain natural anti-inflammatory compounds.
-Roll the leaves with a rolling pin until juices run out, then wrap them around the knee and leave them on overnight.
+Cabbage wrap for the night: Cabbage leaves contain natural anti-inflammatory compounds.
+Roll the leaves with a rolling pin until juice comes out, then wrap them around the knee and leave on overnight.

-Our research on anti-inflammatory botanicals has shown that certain tea blends are particularly effective:
+Our research into anti-inflammatory plant compounds has shown that certain tea blends are particularly effective:

-The best natural remedies only work optimally if the fundamentals are right.
-In my work with thousands of clients, I've learned: lasting pain relief comes from the combination of external treatment and internal balance.
+The best natural remedies only work optimally when the basics are right.
+In my work with thousands of clients, I have learned: sustainable pain relief arises from the combination of external treatment and internal balance.

-Every kilogram of weight lost reduces the load on the knee joints by four times when walking and six times when climbing stairs.
-This simple fact makes weight loss one of the most effective natural treatments for knee pain.
+Every kilogram of body weight lost reduces the load on the knee joints by four times when walking and by six times when climbing stairs.
+This simple fact makes weight reduction one of the most effective natural treatments for knee pain.

-This isn't about radical diets, but rather about sustainable changes.
-An anti-inflammatory diet rich in vegetables, omega-3-rich oils, and plant-based proteins supports both weight loss and joint health.
+This is not about radical diets, but about sustainable changes.
+An anti-inflammatory diet with plenty of vegetables, omega-3-rich oils, and plant-based proteins supports both weight reduction and joint health.

-While we sleep, our body's most important repair processes take place.
+While we sleep, the most important repair processes in our body take place.
 Chronic sleep deprivation increases inflammation and can worsen knee pain:

 Sleep hygiene for better knee health: